 Who is Neil Gaiman?

-Neil Gaiman writes short fiction stories, novels, comic books, graphic novels, nonfiction, and more.
+Neil Gaiman is an award-winning author who writes short fiction stories, novels, comic books, graphic novels, nonfiction, and more.
 Some of his more popular works include:

 - American Gods: A Novel